 In these instructions "total federal income" is federal adjusted gross income as defined in the United States Internal Revenue Code (IRC) and applicable regulations.
 "Total income from Rhode Island sources" is that portion of your total federal income derived from or connected with Rhode Island sources.
 "Total Rhode Island income" is your total income from Rhode Island sources after making the additions and subtractions described later in these instructions.
-Total Rhode Island income of a partyear resident includes total income from Rhode Island sources for the entire year plus other income received during period of residence in Rhode Island after making the additions and subtractions described later in these instructions.
+Total Rhode Island income of a part-year resident includes total income from Rhode Island sources for the entire year plus other income received during period of residence in Rhode Island after making the additions and subtractions.